dima74/factorio-mods-localization/src/documentation.md

 1. Every week: update github from crowdin
 1. Webhook for every push to update crowdin from github

-## Adding github app to repository
+## Installing github app
+1. Find repositories with factorio mod (which has `locale/en` folder)
-1. Download github repository (just files, without .git folder)
+1. Clone github repository
-1. Check for `/locale` and `/locale/en`
 1. Crowdin:
     * check that for each localization file (that is file in directory like `/locale/ru`) there is corresponding english file (in `/locale/en`)
-    * add languages to crowdin project if necessary (crowdin-api/edit-project)
     * crowdin-api/add-directory
     * for each file in `/locale/en`: crowdin-api/add-file
     * for each other `/locale` subfolder